Rehnoor/TempFilesReporter/README.md

 # TempFilesReporter
-This Python script will report temporary files to you
+This Python script will report temporary files to you.